-At least once a year at the beginning of a new heating season it should be checked whether fly ash has settled in the smoke pipe and above the baffle plate.
-Remove the stove top cover or the entire stove top and remove eventual fly ash with an ash cleaner.
-In order to have a better access to the smoke channels, the baffle plate can be taken out or pushed towards the firing door.
+At least once a year at the beginning of a new heating season, should be checked whether in the smoke pipe and on the baffle plate fly ash has set-tled.
+Remove the stove top cover or the entire stove top and remove even-tual fly ash with an ash cleaner.

+In order to have a better access to the smoke channels, the baffle plate can be taken out or pushed toward the fir- ing door.

-Examine the chimney after longer operational breaks for obstructions.
+Examine the chimney after longer rest breaks for obstructions.

-Some soot on the window can be removed in warm condition with a dry tissue paper.
-To clean dirtier windows use a wet paper towel, dab it in the ashes and remove deposits on the glass.

-Afterwards, wipe with a dry cleansing tissue.
+Some soot on the window can be removed in warm condition with a dry tis- sue paper.
+To clean a more polluted window use a wet paper towel, dab it in the ashes and remove deposits on the glass.
+Subsequently wipe with a dry cleansing tissue.

 Do not use scrubbing tools or aggressive cleaning agents!